DataJuggler/BlazorChat/README.md

 This was all I needed to send messages to all users.

 If you inspect the project, one of the more interesting parts is the 'Listen' method, which is set in the RegisterWithServer method.
-The Listen method is a callback and that is how the server tells the client it is time to get new messages.
+The Listen method is a callback and that is the delegate the server calls to tell the client it is time to get new messages.

-Let me know your thoughts, comments, suggestions etc. in the comments on the BlazorChat video, which I am making now and my time machine is broken so I have to post it first.
+Let me know your thoughts, comments, suggestions etc. by creating an issue here or in the comments on the BlazorChat video, which I am making now and my time machine is broken so I have to post it first.

 To Do: Publish url to cool video.